 Tax Planning and ResearchBack to Course Guide

-The Tax Planning and Research course will prepare students to engage in tax research and planning procedures.
-Students will utilize the Internal Revenue Code, regulations and rulings, judicial interpretations, annotated and topical tax services to research topics related to individuals and entities.
-Students will also focus on communicating research results.
+The Tax Planning and Research course will prepare students to engage in tax research and planning.
+Students will utilize the Internal Revenue Code, regulations and rulings, judicial interpretations, and tax research services to develop responses to tax problems faced by businesses.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

-- Identifying the ethical considerations specific to tax planning and research in organizations and individuals.
+- Identifying the ethical considerations specific to tax planning and research.

 - Performing computerized tax research.